 '''

-Returns \mathbf{score} - R^2 of self.predict(X) w.r.t. y.
-Return type float
+score - R^2 of self.predict(X) w.r.t. y.

 '''

 Notes

 The R^2 score used when calling score on a regressor uses multioutput='uniform_average' from version 0.23 to keep consistent with default value of r2_score().
 This influences the score method of all the multioutput regressors (except for MultiOutputRegressor).